Criminal (2016 film): Plot

 Jerico retreats to the Popes' house, where he encounters Jillian and explains the situation to her.
 Although she initially fears him, Jillian comes to accept Jerico as she sees him bonding with her daughter, Emma, allowing Jerico to stay the night.
 The next morning, Jerico realizes through a conversation with Jillian that the bag is hidden in the rare books collection at the University of London where she works.
 He attempts to retrieve the bag but is captured by Heimdahl and Elsa once he has found it.
 Heimdahl threatens to kill Jillian and Emma unless Jerico takes him to the Dutchman.

 With the CIA and a Russian strike team now seeking the Dutchman, Jerico, who has now recalled that Pope hid the Dutchman in Jillian's office at the university, escapes Elsa using an improvised nitro-glycerine bomb, returning to the office to provide a hurried explanation to the Dutchman.
 Elsa finds them before they can escape, shooting Jerico in the shoulder and killing the Dutchman, but Jerico gets the upper hand and bludgeons her to death with a lamp.

 Jerico steals an ambulance and takes the flash drive containing the wormhole program to the airfield where Heimdahl is attempting an escape.
 Jerico saves Jillian and Emma, even as Heimdahl shoots him.
 As Heimdahl's plane takes off, Jerico reveals to Wells that he had the Dutchman reprogram the wormhole so that it would target the source of the next transmission.
 This results in Heimdahl unwittingly destroying his own plane when he tries to fire a missile at the airfield.

 A few months later, Jerico is shown on the beach where Pope and Jillian had their honeymoon.
 He is initially unresponsive to anything but automatic reflexes and responses.
 With all other options exhausted, Wells and Franks take Jillian and Emma to see him.
 The sight of Pope's family confirms that some part of Pope exists in Jerico as he responds with a nose-tap.
 This was Pope and Jillian's way of saying "I love you".
 Witnessing this, Quaker reflects that he will offer Jerico a job.

 Cast

-In addition, Ryan Reynolds appears – in the opening minutes of the film – as CIA agent Bill Pope.
+In addition, Ryan Reynolds appears in a cameo in the opening minutes of the film – as CIA agent Bill Pope.
 Lara Decaro appears as Pope's daughter Emma.